hannonhill/Cascade-Web-Services-Examples/php/template-functions/README.md

 You'll need to supply the following:

-* 32-digit ID of the template
 * Cascade Server URL, username, password

-**publishTemplate.php**
+**listTemplates.php** Given a folder path, returns a list of templates.

-Given a template, publishes all related pages.
+**publishTemplate.php** - Given a template ID, publishes all related pages.

-**displayTemplateTree.php**

-Given a template, displays all related content types.
+**displayTemplateTree.php** - Given a template, displays all related content types.

-**listTemplates.php**

-Returns a list of templates.